charin2070/OpenRouter-chat/README.md

 - **Input Validation**: Validation on all API endpoints
 - **Error Handling**: Secure error handling without exposing internals
 - **Environment Variables**: Sensitive data stored in environment variables

+## AI Provider Selection

+The application supports multiple AI providers through a unified interface:

+### How it Works
+- **Provider Selection**: Users can choose between Google Gemma 3b and Mistral Medium via the sidebar dropdown
+- **Session Persistence**: The selected provider is maintained throughout the user's session
+- **API Routing**: All requests are routed through OpenRouter API with the appropriate model selection
+- **Unified Experience**: Both providers offer the same streaming response experience

+### Provider Comparison
+- **Google Gemma 3b**:
+  - Free tier available
+  - Fast response times
+  - Good for general conversation and simple tasks
+- **Mistral Medium**:
+  - Premium tier (requires credits)
+  - Enhanced reasoning capabilities
+  - Better for complex analysis and detailed responses

+### Technical Implementation
+- Provider state is managed in the `useChat` hook
+- API requests include the selected provider parameter
+- Backend validates and routes requests to the appropriate model
+- All providers use the same streaming response format

 ## Performance Optimizations